Written and Edited by: MarkEAW

 special menu screens made by MrJelly in the year 2007.
 This

-workaround was only for single play and didn't always seem to work for all
+workaround was only for single play and didn't always seem to work

 2) Another study was made to keep the menu part of the code as it